teoxoy/encase/README.md

 ## Features

 - supports all WGSL [host-shareable types] + wrapper types (`&T`, `&mut T`, `Box<T>`, ...)
-- supports data types from a multitude of crates as [features]
+- supports data types from a multitude of crates as [features], providing you use the same crate versions `encase` does.
 - covers a wide area of use cases (see [examples](#examples))

 ## Motivation